chornge/easy_sermon/README.md

 Wait ~30 seconds until application shows `Ready...🎙️...`

 Navigate to `http://localhost` in the browser.
-Allow microphone & clipboard access (if prompted) and start speaking:
+Allow microphone & clipboard access (if prompted)

+Start speaking:

 ```
 "for the hope we have in john three verse sixteen" -> ['John 3:16']